- What are weeds ?

 Why are weeds so successful and why do they grow so easily?

 Weeds are successful because of the various ways they have developed to help them out-compete other plants and because of the they ways in which they reproduce.
-See more here on how weeds thrive and see below on how weeds multiply and get everywhere.
+See more here on how weeds grow and thrive and see below on how weeds multiply and get everywhere.

 How do weeds get everywhere and multiply?